hpc-carpentry/hpc-carpentry.github.io/pages/online-workshop-recommendations.md

 ##### Minor management
 The most common disruptions in online workshops may be muting errors.
 On Zoom, hosts and co-hosts have the power to mute other participants.
 Only participants can unmute themselves, and may not be able to do so after they have been muted by a host or co-host, so it is best to use those muting powers sparingly.
 Nonetheless, this can be vital when a participant accidentally unmutes during a presentation, so be sure someone is assigned to attend to this role.
 At workshops more generally, it is often the case that one or more advanced learners will attempt to steer the conversation towards subjects of interest to them, asking questions beyond the scope of the workshop or sharing comments that distract or undermine the fundamentals being taught.
 As with in-person events, having plenty of scheduled breaks gives you room to offer these times to learners who may wish to pursue off-topic conversations with an instructor or helper on the side.
-At that point, a breakout may be useful to keep the main session quiet/ available to others with questions.
+At that point, a breakout may be useful to keep the main session quiet and available to others with questions.

 ##### Persistent or severe disruptions
 For disruptions that cannot be resolved by gentle redirection or need to be addressed immediately, you will want to be familiar with your video conferencing platform's options for excluding participants from the main session.
 On Zoom, you can enable a "waiting room" and hosts or co-hosts can assign participants there at any time.
 Participants can receive messages in the waiting room but cannot respond.
 When someone is in the waiting room they may then be (re)admitted to the meeting or removed.
 Depending on the settings for your Zoom account (which may be determined by your institution), someone removed from a meeting may or may not be able to rejoin (so be careful with that "remove" button!).
 As long as waiting rooms are enabled, no one will be able to re-enter the main meeting without permission.
 If you feel that a private conversation may be helpful, hosts can invite a participant to join a breakout room or (with some advanced settings) force them to join.
-This can be fiddly, however, and may disrupt any groupings you may have established.
+This takes a few moments to set up, however, and may disrupt any groupings you may have established.
 Whatever your platform, we recommend testing out controls for these processes in advance of the meeting.
-For more details on using Zoom with The Carpentries, see our handbook.
+For more details on using Zoom with The Carpentries, see our [handbook](https://docs.carpentries.org/topic_folders/communications/tools/zoom_rooms.html).

 ### Feedback time
 With workshops running longer and slower online, we know it is hard to make time to have learners complete minute cards and post-assessment surveys during the workshop.
 If at all possible, please remember to make space for this.
 Continuous learning is a [Carpentries core value](https://carpentries.org/values/), and learner feedback is a vital guide in that process!